This article explains how to configure a warehouse. It includes information about how to enable a warehouse layout and warehouse processes.

 - You can control how items are stored and picked, based on query-defined rules.

-To use warehouse management in Microsoft Dynamics 365 for Operations, you must create a warehouse and enable it for more advanced or specialized warehouse management activities.
+To use warehouse management in Finance and Operations, you must create a warehouse and enable it for more advanced or specialized warehouse management activities.
 On the Warehouses page, select the Use warehouse management processes option.

 Zone groups, zones, location types, and locations